thinkingmachines/WazeCCPProcessor/GCP/README.md

 ### Download Git Repo Code and Configure
 1. Download this repo to a folder on your computer.
 2. copy your key json file to the GCP directory and rename it to account.json
-3. go to GCP/providers.tf and add your project name and a default region to the config
+3. go to GCP/providers.tf and add your project name and a default region (e.g. us-east1) to the config
 4. edit variables.tf and make the following changes

     set `waze_data_url` to the url of your waze feed